The Ultimate Winter Packing List Chicago Edition For 2025

 girl standing next to "Greetings from Chicago" mural in Chicago, IL.

-I hope this list gave you some inspiration on what to pack when you come to Chicago, as well as a few items to create some Chicago winter outfits!
+I hope this list inspired you to pack what to bring when you come to Chicago and provides a few items to create some Chicago winter outfits!

 As a recap, here are my top 8 winter packing list Chicago essentials: